openstack/ceilometer/doc/source/contributor/architecture.rst

    This figure shows how a sample can be published to multiple destinations.

-Currently, processed data can be published using 8 different transports:
+Currently, processed data can be published using different transport options:

 1. gnocchi, which publishes samples/events to Gnocchi API;
 2. notifier, a notification based publisher which pushes samples to a message